Answers To Your Frequently Asked Questions

 Lost wages are recoverable for injuries you sustain through the fault of another.
 This is not the same as a loss of future earnings or reduced earning capacity.
 You as the plaintiff will have to prove that your injuries were directly caused by the defendant’s wrongdoing.
 THE LAW DOCTORS will obtain medical experts to prove your case, to show that your disability caused by the defendant prevented you from earning your regular income.

-Call us for more information regarding lost wages.
+Call us at 1-877-LAW-DOCS for more information regarding lost wages.